 And this may be even truer in the case of central air conditioners – given the temperate Canadian climate – it’s unlikely that a unit beyond 20 SEER will be a worthwhile investment.
 Leave those A/Cs models to the Floridians.

 However!
-It’s important to note that the best furnace and A/C models often have many other benefits beyond their energy-efficiency.
+It’s important to note that the best furnace brand and A/C models often have many other benefits beyond their energy-efficiency.
 They may include features that help keep your home’s temperature more consistent, they may be quieter, more durable, and have better warranty coverage.

 The point is simply that you shouldn’t make your buying decision based on the efficiency rating alone.